blade-lang/blade/README.md

 ## Documentation
+---

 Documentation is currently in-progress in the [blade-docs](https://github.com/blade-lang/blade-docs) repo.
 You can read the [Blade language documentation](https://bladelang.com) online at [bladelang.com](https://bladelang.com).

+## C Extensions to Blade
+---

+Blade external supports extensions built in C. While the website is yet to include documentation on writing C extensions, there is an easy-to-pick-up example in the [blade-ext-demo](https://github.com/blade-lang/blade-ext-demo) repository.

+### GOTCHAS!

+For some weird reasons yet unknown, thirdparty C modules for Blade don't work correctly on Blade installations built with MSVC (Visual Studio).
+To be able to use external C modules on Windows, build or use a Blade installation built with either TDM-GCC or MinGW64.

 ## Directory Structure
+---

 | Directory | Contents
 |-----------|----------